trailyapp/dev-challenge/README.md

 - To fetch suggestions use the Transport API.

 ### Finish
+1. Push the application to your repository.
-Add the `Traily-Kickbox` account as collaborator to your repository.
+2. Add `Traily-Kickbox` as collaborator to your repository.